 How will palindromic rheumatism affect me?

-Some people who fall into this final group may later develop rheumatoid arthritis.
-This is particularly likely in people whose blood tests show rheumatoid factor or anti-CCP, which are positive in rheumatoid arthritis.
-It's very important to note, however, that not everyone with palindromic rheumatism who is positive for these antibodies will develop rheumatoid arthritis.
+However, some people experience more problems over time, and may develop rheumatoid arthritis.
+This is particularly likely in people whose blood tests show rheumatoid factor or anti-CCP, which can be positive in rheumatoid arthritis.

-Very rarely, a small number of people develop lupus.
-This is more likely in people whose blood tests show anti-nuclear antibodies, which are present in lupus.
+Very rarely, a small number of people develop lupus, and this is more likely in people whose blood tests show anti-nuclear antibodies.

 Non-steroidal anti-inflammatory drugs (NSAIDs)

 Non-steroidal anti-inflammatory drugs block inflammation and are used to reduce pain, stiffness and inflammation during attacks.

 Your symptoms may improve when you take these drugs, but the effects aren’t long-lasting, so you might have to take them regularly.
 If they do work, you’ll need to take them as soon as an attack starts and carry on until after it’s finished.